cheddatech/CheddaBoards-Godot/README.md

 | **Achievements** | Backend-synced, with popup notifications & offline cache |
 | **CheddaBoards SDK** | Core backend integration (also usable standalone) |

 **Status:** Native, Mobile, and Web are all ✅ stable.
-Every platform supports Google / Apple sign-in via Device Code Auth — no OAuth SDKs in your game — and since **v2.2.3** sessions persist, so players sign in **once** and stay signed in across restarts. → [Device Code Login](docs/guides/device-code-login.md)
+Every platform supports Google / Apple sign-in via Device Code Auth — no OAuth SDKs in your game — and sessions persist, so players sign in **once** and stay signed in across restarts. → [Device Code Login](docs/guides/device-code-login.md)

 <p align="center">
   <img src="screenshots/screenshot-device-code-auth.png" alt="Device Code Login — scan the QR on your phone, no OAuth SDKs in the game" width="45%"/>